Robert Weil (editor): W.W. Norton & Company / Liveright Publishing

 In 1998, Weil moved to W.W.
 Norton & Company as an Executive Editor.
 His acquisition of most of the Patricia Highsmith backlist, which included several new volumes, in 1999, helped launch the Highsmith renaissance in the U.S. and the 2015 film Carol starring Cate Blanchett and Rooney Mara, based on the novel The Price of Salt, as well as Highsmith's diaries, published in 2021.
 Weil also worked for several years with Paul McCartney (and Paul Muldoon) on the editing of McCartney's book The Lyrics: 1956 to the Present, published in 2021.

 In 2011, Weil was named the Editor-in-Chief and Publishing Director of Liveright Publishing Corporation.
 Per a 2021 profile in Publishers Weekly, "The relaunched imprint released its first books in 2012.
 It started with two full-time staffers and a list of about 20 books per year, and has grown to eight staffers and about 40 books annually."
 During Weil's tenure as Editor-in-Chief, Liveright received four Pulitzer Prizes (among nine finalists) as well as a National Book Award (among eight nominees).
-The current staff of Liveright includes Peter J. Simon, Peter Miller, Gina Iaquinta, Nick Curley, Haley Bracken, Clio Hamilton, Fanta Diallo, Maria Connors, and Luke Swann.
+The current staff of Liveright includes Peter J. Simon, Peter Miller, Gina Iaquinta, Maria Goldverg, Nick Curley, Clio Hamilton, Fanta Diallo, Maria Connors, Luke Swann, and Kevin Xue.